leem26/kidsAPPS/content/team/index.md

 </div>
 <div style="margin-left: 10%; height: 400%; ">
 <br>
-<span style="font-family:Metropolis-SB">Sophia Hua, MPH</span>
+<span style="font-family:Metropolis-SB">Sophia Hua, PhD</span>

 <br>

-Sophia Hua is a PhD candidate in Population Health Sciences at the Harvard T. H. Chan School of Public Health.
+Sophia Hua is a postdoctoral fellow in the Department of Nutrition at the Harvard T. H. Chan School of Public Health.
 Her research interests lie in obesity prevention and nutrition policy.
 Before coming to Harvard, she worked as a project coordinator at the University of Pennsylvania, where she primarily focused on a menu label messaging study and evaluating the impact of the Philadelphia beverage tax.
-She received her B.S. in psychology and her M.P.H. in social and behavioral sciences from Yale University.
+She received her B.S. in psychology, her M.P.H. in social and behavioral sciences from Yale University, and her Ph.D in population health sciences from Harvard University.

 </div>
 </div>